Trip Highlights of Ganesh Himal Trek

 We descend on our Ganesh Himal trek to the Tipling village.
 You can see two Buddhist Gumba and also Church also, both a Protestant and Catholic church.
 Along a ridge top to the east, there is a Gomba.
 There is also a cremation ground for both Buddhists and Christians.
 The place has colorful flags.

-Being a majority of Tamang people, it has a beautiful Tamang culture show.
+It is populated mainly by Tamang people and has a beautiful Tamang culture show.
 From here, we are heading to Serthung village.
 We climb downhill and ascend to the sister villages of Shertung and Chalish.
 This village overlooks the fertile river valley and abundant fields.

-Tamang mainly inhabits Shertung.
-The name Shertung means ‘place of gold.’
-According to a legend, two brothers searching for gold were led here by a dream, and thus the settlement was born.
-Tamang people have their own rich culture to show to the visitors.
+Tamang mainly inhabits Shertung, which means ‘place of gold.’
+According to a legend, two brothers searching for gold were led here by a dream, and thus, the settlement was born.
+The Tamang people have their own rich culture to show visitors.

-They perform jhankri or shaman dance, ghode or horse dance.
+They perform Jhankri or shaman dance, ghode or horse dance.
 There is a rumor that locals brought those traditions from Tibetan culture long ago.
-Jhankri (shaman) is actively following in this territory with the worship of natural forces and indigenous.
+Jhankri (shaman) actively follows this territory with the worship of natural forces and indigenous people.
 Both Hindu and Buddhist practices bound the local deities.

-Holy Chyamra Danda, Fyanchyat monastery, and Sajyat are the main holy attractions of the village.
-This village offers a spectacular mountain view of Lapsang Karpo, Ganesh Himal (Yangri), and Ganesh II and III.
+The village’s main holy attractions are Holy Chyamra Danda, Fyanchyat Monastery, and Sajyat.
+It offers a spectacular mountain view of Lapsang Karpo, Ganesh Himal (Yangri), and Ganesh II and III.

 06